amafjarkasi/electron-csv-ai-assistant/README.md

 # Electron CSV AI Assistant

-An Electron application with React and TypeScript that will analyze and provide insight into CSV file that's selected and processed
+An Electron application with React and TypeScript that will allow you to have a chat conversation with your CSV file by utilizing OpenAI and
+CopilotKit.
+The user can select the CSV file to process and the app will make that data readable by the CopilotKit hooks.
 <br><br>